Neethu9074/carbon/docs/typescript.md

 we have [a generator] that turns the types found within the backend (Java code/OpenAPI specs) into TypeScript type definitions.

-The generated types reside within the `in-types/backend.d.ts` file and they get updated via automatically created pull requests on every delivery branch (`^develop|release-*$`) commit in the backend repository.
+The generated types reside within the `in-types/backend.d.ts` file, and they get updated via automatically created pull requests on every delivery branch (`^develop|release-*$`) commit in the backend repository.